 Where To Stay

 Springfield has a variety of accommodations to fit your desired experience, needs, and budget.
-Check out our places to stay page for more information.
+Whether you want the comforts of a hotel or cozy cabin or rental, check out our places to stay page for more information.

 Things To Do

 Fall is one of the busiest times in the Ozarks.
-If you have time to visit during September and October, be sure to visit these fall events.
+If you have time to visit during September and October, be sure to visit these fall events and festivals happening in the Ozarks.

 Related Post: The Springfield Missouri Fall Bucket List